codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

                 'required'    => 'You must choose a username.', ],
             'email'    => [
                 'valid_email' => 'Please check the Email field.
-It does not appear to be valid.'
+It does not appear to be valid.', ],
-            ]
         ];
     }